 The course descriptions are part of the curriculum describing the individual course.
-Course descriptions and forms of examination are updated twice yearly before teaching in the course begins.
-The course descriptions contain information about
+Course descriptions and forms of examination are updated twice a year before teaching in the course begins.
+The course descriptions contain information about:

-- The Danish and English title of the course.
+- The Danish and English title of the course

-- The campus town in which the course is offered.
+- The campus town in which the course is offered

-- The course level (Bachelor or Master degree course).
+- The course level (Bachelor or Master degree subject)

-- The Academic Study Board responsible.
+- The Academic Study Board responsible

-- The Academic Study Board's date of approval.
+- The Academic Study Board's date of approval

-- The academic staff responsible for the course.
+- The academic staff responsible for the course

-- The responsible department.
+- The responsible department

-- ECTS-points /full-time equivalent.
+- ECTS-points /full-time equivalent

-- Academic prerequisites (recommended but not required).
+- Academic prerequisites (recommended but not required)

-- The purpose of the course.
+- The objectives of the course

-- Course matter central areas.
+- Course matter central areas

-- Goals description.
+- Goal description

-- Literature.
+- Literature

-- Instruction periods (autumn or spring).
+- Instruction periods (autumn or spring)

-- Type of instruction and teaching language.
+- Type of instruction and teaching language

-- Examination schedule.
+- Examination schedule

-- Examination conditions (must be fulfilled to sit the exam).
+- Examination conditions (must be fulfilled to sit the exam)

-- Form of examination.

-- Grading: Internal or external grading.
-7-point grading scale or Pass/fail.
+- Form of examination, internal or external assessment, as well as 7-point grading scale or passed/failed